shibisuriya/discrete-nse-analysis-tools/volumeAnalyser/readme.txt

 -> Since the ISIN of the stocks are also written into report.csv from the bhavcopy, it is very easy to import this list to a charting platform such as tradingview or investing.com.

+-> The report.csv present in this folder was created on 05-mar-2021 using 12 months historic data.

+-> I used libreoffice calc to filter out some stocks which have `Average no. of trades` > 22,500 (as on 05-mar-2021) i.e., on an average more than 1 trade gets executed every second of the trading day (in the past 12 months i.e., from 05-mar-2020 to 05-mar-2021) in these scrips.
+Similarly filters of user's choice can be applied to the columns of this .csv file (report.csv).
+According to the analysis (as on 05-mar-2021) there are about 1,546 stocks listed in NSE of which only 171 stocks are listed before
+365 days (i.e., before 05-mar-2020), have `Average number of trade` > 22500 and `Average volume` >= 22500.
+It is a good idea to trade on only these 170 stocks since other stocks have insufficient daily OHLC data to perform reliable technical analysis on or they have low liquidity.
+Refer ./liquidStocks.csv.